WebOfTrust/keri/docs/Q-and-A.md

 `KERI` is a unordered hash-linked list of signed Key Event logs and blockchain is a timestamped ordered list of hash-linked blocks of signed transactions.
 What this means:

 1. we don't need ordering in `KERI` and that frees us from consensus protocols in blockchains
-2. Hash-linking is done on a lower level in `KERI` and preserves consistency and fuels revealance of duplicity.
+2. Hash-linking is done on a lower level in `KERI` and preserves consistency and fuels revealing of duplicity.
 3. In `KERI` proofs are cryptographically derived from the root of trust, being the autonomous controller, in blockchains the root-of-trust is a transaction on a ledger; that means the Identifier gets locked on the ledger.\
 *(@henkvancann)*